jc8108/MadeByAI/README.md

 # MadeByAI

 Scripts that I asked AI to make for me.
+They will be marked tested or untested for accuracy.

 ## create a python script that takes a robots.txt file from a website and generates a list of all the directories in that file